University Honors Program

 - HNRS 477 Cityscapes

-- HNRS 482 Freud and Beyond
+- HNRS 482 Religious Conflict and Cooperation in SE Asia

 After successful completion of the UHP curriculum (a total of 20 units) and maintenance of a cumulative 3.5 GPA or higher, students will be awarded University Honors at graduation, and this significant honor will appear on their permanent CLU transcript.